oskarrough/slaytheweb/README.md

 There are different types of rooms.
 Like Monster and Campfire.
 One day there'll be more like Merchant and Treasure or a "random" room.

-Later it'd be cool to have real maps like Slay The Spire, where there are multiple paths to take.

 ### Monsters

 Monsters exist inside the rooms in a dungeon.
 A monster has some health and a list of "intents" that it will take each turn.
 These intents are basically the AI.
 Monsters can do damage, block and apply powers.
 It's not super flexible, as we're not using actions and cards like the player does.
 But it is enough for now.